 With this fourth-year’s presentation of the festival, we continue to strive to gain a reputation for providing audiences with artistic experiences that are extraordinary and enriching.
 We also remain committed to pairing those experiences with engaging and thought-provoking dialogue.

 JUNTEENTH - June 19, 1865

 The dates of the festival coincides with the internationally recognized observance of Juneteenth, a U.S. holiday that commemorates the June 19, 1865, announcement of the abolition of slavery in Texas and, more widely, the emancipation of African slaves throughout the former Confederacy.

 See What People Are Saying

-“With this inaugural presentation of the festival, we are striving to gain a reputation for providing audiences with artistic experiences that are extraordinary and enriching,”
+“With this fourth annual presentation of the festival, we continue to strive to gain a reputation for providing audiences with artistic experiences presented by Black artists that are extraordinary and enriching for the entire community.”